- 5.4 km circuit

 - Suitable for

-- Walking, Wheelchair Accessible, Dog Walking, Jogging, Trail Running, Mountain Biking
+- Walking, Wheelchair Accessible, Dog Walking, Get to by public transport, Jogging, Trail Running, Mountain Biking

 - Adelaide City & Suburbs